Stories & photography by destination:

 The story

 On our final day in Syria, we visited the ancient ruins of Palmyra.
-While passing through a military checkpoint on our way into the city, soldiers unexpectedly offered us coffee.
-We then drove through the desert, passing villages destroyed by war and an abandoned Russian military base.
-The ruins of Palmyra soon came into view, rising out of the sandy landscape.
+At a military checkpoint on our way into the city, the soldiers surprised us by offering coffee.
+As we drove through the desert, we passed villages ravaged by war and an abandoned Russian military base.
+Then the ruins of Palmyra emerged, rising majestically from the sandy landscape.

 A bit later, we entered the ancient city of Palmyra.
-Aside from a few soldiers, we had the entire archaeological complex to ourselves.
+Except for a few soldiers, we had the entire archaeological complex to ourselves.

-The Greek name for Palmyra (Palmyra) is a translation of the Aramaic word "Tadmor", which means palm.
-Located 215 km from Damascus and 120 km from the Euphrates River, Palmyra is the only significant oasis in the Syrian desert.
-Established in the second millennium BC, it was a major center of trade and knowledge in the 1st-3rd centuries.
-In the past, Palmyra was an essential stop on the caravan route crossing the Syrian desert.
-However, it was destroyed by the Romans in 273 AD.
+Palmyra—whose Greek name translates from the Aramaic "Tadmor," meaning palm—lies 215 km from Damascus and 120 km from the Euphrates River.
+It stands as the only significant oasis in the Syrian desert.
+Founded in the second millennium BC, the city flourished as a major center of trade and knowledge during the 1st-3rd centuries.
+Palmyra served as a crucial stop along the caravan route through the Syrian desert until its destruction by the Romans in 273 AD.

-We meandered slowly through the archaeological complex while our tour guide recounted the story and highlighted what had been destroyed by ISIS and what remained intact.
+We wandered through the archaeological complex as our guide narrated its history, pointing out what ISIS had destroyed and what remained intact.

-The Grand Colonnade of Palmyra is a 1,100-meter-long street from the Roman period.
-It connects the Temple of the god Bel to the Diocletian Camp district.
-Other archaeological remains in the ancient city include the Agora and a Roman theatre, as well as residential buildings.
-These structures represent some of the best examples of Roman architecture in the Eastern Mediterranean.
+The Grand Colonnade of Palmyra, a Roman-era street stretching 1,100 meters, connects the Temple of Bel to the Diocletian Camp district.
+The ancient city also features other remarkable structures, including the Agora, a Roman theatre, and residential buildings.
+Together, these architectural elements stand as prime examples of Roman craftsmanship in the Eastern Mediterranean.

 The wealthy residents of ancient Palmyra were buried in grand tombs situated outside the city walls.
 Archaeologists discovered numerous sculptures of affluent Palmyrans that dated back to the 1st and 2nd centuries BC within these tombs, indicating the city's prosperity and lively atmosphere.